Who Was Mum Bett?

 Life in Slavery

-Ashley, a strong supporter of the American Revolution, claimed to have the largest farm in town, and his wealth was built in large measure on the backs of the small group of slaves he owned.
+Ashley, a strong supporter of the American Revolution, claimed to have the largest farm in town, and his wealth was built in large measure on the backs of the small group of enslaved people he owned.
 Around him, though, the world was changing.
 As the American colonies staked out their independence, the abolitionist movement began to gain some headwind in Massachusetts.
 Even as early as 1700, the Puritan judge Samuel Seawall, who was instrumental in prosecuting the Salem Witch Trials, wrote a piece called The Selling of Joseph that called into question the practice of owning other human beings.

-In 1773, Boston blacks organized a petition against slavery.
+In 1773, Boston Black people organized a petition against slavery.
 It was turned down, but just seven years later the Commonwealth of Massachusetts completed its constitution, the first state in the Union to do so.
 In it was the guarantee that "all men are born free and equal and have certain natural, essential and unalienable rights."

 Ashley, by all historical accounts, had an even temper.
 His wife, however, did not.
 As the story goes, Hannah became quite angry one day with Lizzie, and went to attack her with a fiery, hot kitchen shovel.
 But in an effort to save her sister, Mum Bett stepped in front of Lizzie and weathered the blow herself.